 It can be made flavored with fruits like pineapple and apple and is a traditional South Indian breakfast dish.
 It can be enjoyed warm or cold and pairs well with vanilla ice cream.
 It is also a perfect afternoon snack when you need an energy boost.

 Maladu, for me, is a dish I associate with my grandmother.
 This was her go-to sweet, and she made it on every occasion, for every guest, as a celebration, pick-me-up, or for a bit of comfort.
 Growing up, I never realized it was considered a “healthy dessert” until later in life, and now I feel less guilty about all the years of indulgence!

 Maladu is made from roasted gram flour, ghee, and sugar.
 It is so simple and so delicious, and its chunks of chopped cashews help add a creaminess to the texture.

 It is rolled into tight balls, and every crumbly bite leaves you covered in delicious maladu crumbs.
-Maladu lasts in the fridge for days and these delicate, cream-colored balls a simply one of the country’s must-try desserts.
+Maladu lasts in the fridge for days, and these delicate, cream-colored balls are simply one of the country’s must-try desserts.

 16 – Cham Cham

 This mouth-watering Bengali delicacy is essentially what dreams are made of!
 Wondrously light and fluffy, cham cham, chom chom, or chum chum is made with a curdled milk mixture that is rolled into cylinders and cooked in syrup.

 The dish is often made in soft colors like yellow, pink, or white, making cham cham both delicate and decadent at the same time.